The GP surgery is open

-- The NHS has put in place measures to ensure the safety of patients and staff which may mean your patient experience is subject to change.
+The NHS has put in place measures to ensure the safety of patients and staff which may mean your patient experience is subject to change.

 These are exceptional times and our staff are trying their best in very difficult circumstances.
-PLEASE DO NOT COME TO THE SURGERY UNLESS INVITED.
+Please do not come to the surgery unless invited.
 This will help us reduce the infection risk to our practice and help protect other patients and our staff.
-If you have been invited to the surgery for an appointment please be aware:

-You MUST wear a face mask – a face visor does not offer sufficient protection to others.
+- You must wear a face mask – a face visor does not offer sufficient protection to others.
 It is the practice’s responsibility to protect our staff and patients, many of whom may be vulnerable to the most severe effects of Covid-19, from unnecessary risk.
 Patients refusing to wear a face mask may be provided with services by means other than a face to face consultation within the practice.

-The front door is locked – please report to the side window.
+- The front door is locked – please report to the side window.
 Once the details of your appointment are confirmed you will be asked to confirm that you have no Coronavirus symptoms and you have not been self isolating due to a household member having symptoms.
 You will be asked to put on your face mask/covering.
-On entering the building you will be asked to clean your hands with the hand santiser provided.
+On entering the building you will be asked to clean your hands with the hand sanitiser provided.
 Clinical staff will be wearing PPE – this is to protect patients and staff.

 The NHS across Worcestershire and Herefordshire will be better prepared for outbreaks of new infectious diseases, if the public follows Public Health England advice.